Eungyeup Kim

 eungyeuk (at) cs (dot) cmu (dot) edu

-I am a second-year PhD student in Computer Science Department at Carnegie Mellon University, advised by Prof. Zico Kolter.
-My research interest lies in robust ML under distribution shifts and foundation models.
+I am a third-year PhD student in Computer Science Department at Carnegie Mellon University, advised by Prof. Zico Kolter.
+My research interest lies in data-centric ML for building robust and safe foundation models.
 I did my Master's studies at Korea Advanced Institute of Science and Technology (KAIST) under Prof. Jaegul Choo.

 Google Scholar / GitHub / CV / Twitter